Studiosity/grover/README.md

 The `wait_for_timeout` option can also be used to wait the specified number of milliseconds have elapsed.

+The `request_failure` option can be used to fail generation if assets fail to load.

 The Chrome/Chromium executable path can be overridden with the `executable_path` option.

 Javascript can be executed on the page (after render and before conversion to PDF/image) with the `execute_script` option.